alchemyplatform/alchemy-sdk-js/README.md

 ## Alchemy Core

-The core package contains all commonly-used [Ethers.js Provider](https://docs.ethers.io/v5/api/providers/api-providers/#AlchemyProvider) methods.
-If you are already using Ethers.js, you should be simply able to replace the Ethers.js Provider object with `alchemy.core` and it should just work.
+The core namespace contains all commonly-used [Ethers.js Provider](https://docs.ethers.io/v5/api/providers/api-providers/#AlchemyProvider) methods.
+If you are already using Ethers.js, you should be simply able to replace the Ethers.js Provider object with `alchemy.core` when accessing provider methods and it should just work.

 It also includes the majority of Alchemy Enhanced APIs, including: